 Julia Roberts BSc, PhD, PGCE, MSTAT

 Julia completed her training at the Manchester Training School in 2010 and has a private teaching practice in Edinburgh.
 Her previous research experience in medical cell biology and subsequent career as a secondary school biology teacher have informed her understanding and teaching of the Alexander Technique.
+She has enjoyed running local group classes on the Wirral and in Edinburgh and delivering Alexander sessions in the workplace.

 Erica Donnison BSc, MSc, MSTAT